top of page

 Maierdan (Mardan) Palihati

-I am a postdoctoral research fellow in the Spina Lab.
+I am a Post-Doctoral Research Fellow in the Spina Lab.
 I study the immunologic mechanisms underlying radioligand therapies for metastatic prostate cancer.
 My work focuses on understanding how targeted radioligand therapy shapes tumor–immune interactions to inform the next generation of therapeutic strategies.
 Before joining the lab, I earned my medical degree in Shanghai and developed a strong interest in translational cancer research.
 My long-term goal is to become a physician-scientist who bridges clinical care and laboratory discovery—identifying the biological puzzles behind malignant cancer and developing novel approaches to treat them.
 Outside the lab, I enjoy swimming, jogging, and exploring New York City’s vibrant cultural scene.